MyBord/mybord-client/docs/projectManagement.md

   * create transitions between login and about and error
   * should display empty notification if user has no cards / when first registers
-  * create error is server is down
+  * create error if server is down

 ### B. High - MVP